UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 |```job-history <jobid>```|Prints a detailed summary of a running/completed job|
 |```seff <jobid>```|Prints a summary of a completed job's memory and CPU efficiency|

-# Accessing the Workshop Data
+# Accessing Workshop Files

-To begin, start a terminal to log into the system and copy the necessary files into your account.
-If you’re unsure of how to use or access a terminal, see our online documentation for information (or, if you’re in a live workshop, flag one of us down and we can help).
-To get the files you need, use the following commands:
+To access the files you need for this workshop, use the following commands:

 ```
 mkdir intro_to_hpc
 cd intro_to_hpc
-cp /xdisk/chrisreidy/workshops/* .
+cp /xdisk/chrisreidy/workshops/sample_slurm.script.
 ```
 If you get a permission denied message using cp, you likely haven’t been added to the group chrisreidy.
 If this is the case, stay in your intro_to_hpc directory and use:
 ```